 Dr Francis Chin is a Radiation Oncologist with experience across both medical oncology and radiation oncology.
 He is an ASEAN and Chevening scholar, receiving scholarships from the Singapore and British Government and participated in an EU sponsored MSc in radiation biology with distinction.
 Dr Chin is the first student from Asia to attend this prestigious radiobiology course sponsored by the European Commission to produce experts in radiation biology and radiation oncology.

-Before joining Icon, Dr Chin worked for over 20 years with the National Cancer Center in Singapore and continues to be a visiting consultant at KK Women and Children’s Hospital and is on the steering committee of the Viva-KKH Paediatric Brain and Solid Tumour programme.
+Before joining Icon, Dr Chin worked for over 20 years with the National Cancer Center in Singapore and continues to be a visiting consultant at KK Women and Children’s Hospital.
+He was also on the steering committee of the Viva-KKH Paediatric Brain and Solid Tumour programme.

 Dr Chin also holds a number of positions across Singapore.
 He is Deputy Chair of the Institutional Research Boards in Oncology/ Haematology at SingHealth, with concurrent appointments with HSA/DSRB IRBs.
 He is also a member of the SingHealth Quality Assurance Committee who look into the Clinical Risk Management across SingHealth’s cluster hospitals.
-He is a member of the SingHealth NCCS Proton Therapy Implementation Committee and a lead Principal Investigator in a National Research Foundation 10 million SGD programme grant for proton therapy since 2017.
+He was a member of the SingHealth NCCS Proton Therapy Implementation Committee and a lead Principal Investigator in a National Research Foundation 10 million SGD programme grant for proton therapy from 2017 to 2022.

 Dr Chin is passionate about the continual improvement of radiation oncology and leads several Quality Assurance Improvement projects teams, including the radiation proton development management team.
 He holds academic appointment as Adjunct Assistant Professor, SingHealth DUKE NUS Oncology Academic Oncology Clinical Programme (ACP) and Paediatrics ACP since 2015.
 His radiation oncology projects have been selected internationally by International Atomic Energy Agency (IAEA) as one of the highlights at IAEA’s technical experts meeting.